TeeJayOhFour/SHIBA/README.md

 ## ⚠ Warning
 This was a rush job which resulted in sub-optimal implementation of various programming concepts.
 It's not pretty but it's functional.
 There's a lot of work left before it can be used freely as an engine for other games.

-### The textures and splash are are public domain and are being used solely for testing purposes and will be removed/replaced with royalty free ones in final release.
+### The textures and splash are all public domain and are being used solely for testing purposes and will be removed/replaced with royalty free ones in final release.

 [Source for engine splash](https://www.vecteezy.com/vector-art/14030316-8-bit-pixels-shiba-inu-dog-is-sleeping-animal-pixels-for-asset-games-or-cross-stitch-patterns-in-vector-illustrations)